CESSProject/doc-v2/ref/in-depth-feat/rrc.md

 1. A node stakes 1 million tokens to register as a consensus node.

-2. Each era validation node will rotate, and the rotation rule is credit ranking.
-Select the top 11 nodes with the highest credits (4 nodes in the CESS test network) from all consensus nodes as the validation nodes for this era.
+2. At the beginning of each era validation nodes will rotate, and the rotation rule is credit ranking: Selecting the top 11 nodes with the highest credits (4 nodes in the CESS test network) from all consensus nodes as the validation nodes for this era.

 3. The final credit is determined by the reputation credits and the random credits: